citusdata/citus_docs/develop/migration_mt_django.rst

 With all the migrations created from the steps so far, apply them to the database with ``python manage.py migrate``.

 At this point the Django application models are ready to work with a Citus backend.
-You can continue by importing data to the new system and modifying controllers as necessary to deal with the model changes.
+You can continue by importing data to the new system and modifying views as necessary to deal with the model changes.

 Updating the Django Application to scope queries
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The django-multitenant library discussed in the previous section is not only useful for migrations, but for simplifying application queries.
 The library allows application code to easily scope queries to a single tenant.
 It automatically adds the correct SQL filters to all statements, including fetching objects through relations.

-For instance, in a controller simply ``set_current_tenant`` and all the queries or joins afterward will include a filter to scope results to a single tenant.
+For instance, in a view simply ``set_current_tenant`` and all the queries or joins afterward will include a filter to scope results to a single tenant.

 .. code-block:: python